Academic Preparation

 • 2 semesters of Math (1 semester of Calculus and 1 semester of Statistics)

-• 2 semesters of Behavioral Science coursework are recommended for MCAT PREP (1 semester of Psychology and 1 semester of Sociology)
+• 2 semesters of Behavioral Science coursework are strongly recommended for MCAT PREP (1 semester of Psychology and 1 semester of Sociology)

 Prerequisites to podiatry school are school specific.
+Additional coursework across disciplines may be required.
 Please refer to the relevant website below for detailed course requirements.

 • 2 semesters of Biology with labs